 This covers the costs of moving electricity from generators along the transmission lines (transmission charges), and then through our local distribution network to your home or business (distribution charges).

-The AER determines how much revenue we can collect for the electricity network and checks our charges each year to make sure they recover the right amount of revenue and are reasonable.
+The AER determines how much we can charge for using the electricity network and checks our charges each year to make sure they recover the right amount of revenue and are reasonable.
 We’re focused on ensuring we operate the network efficiently, while keeping these costs as low as possible.

 Jurisdictional charges